 The diagnosis or treatment must have occurred in the last five years.10

-The judge must find that a defendant’s mental disorder played a significant role in the charged crime unless there is clear and convincing evidence otherwise.12
+The judge must find that your mental disorder played a significant role in the charged crime unless there is clear and convincing evidence otherwise.12

-For a defendant to get diversion, a qualified mental health expert must believe treatment would be effective.
-Specifically, he/she must opine that the defendant’s symptoms motivating the criminal behavior would respond to mental health treatment.13
+For you to get diversion, a qualified mental health expert must believe treatment would be effective.
+Specifically, they must opine that your symptoms motivating the criminal behavior would respond to mental health treatment.13

-Under the Sixth Amendment to the United States Constitution, criminal defendants have the right to a speedy trial.14 Diversion makes it impossible to comply with this requirement.
-So a defendant who wants diversion must waive his/her right to a speedy trial.15
+Under the Sixth Amendment to the United States Constitution, you have the right to a speedy trial.14 Diversion makes it impossible to comply with this requirement.
+So if you want diversion, you must waive your right to a speedy trial.15

-An exception is a defendant who cannot give a knowing and intelligent waiver due to his or her mental state.
-If such a defendant is a good candidate for diversion instead of commitment, the court may order diversion without a waiver.16
+An exception is if you cannot give a knowing and intelligent waiver due to your mental state.
+If you are a good candidate for diversion instead of commitment, the court may order diversion without a waiver.16

-Finally, the judge must be satisfied that the defendant will not pose an unreasonable risk of danger to public safety if treated in the community.18
+Finally, the judge must be satisfied that you will not pose an unreasonable risk of danger to public safety if treated in the community.18